HarshVaragiya/Chat-Application/README.md

 # Chat-Application
-A Chat Application Using Python With 256 Bit AES Encryption.
+A Chat Application Using Python With 256 Bit AES Encryption.Now Has VideoChat Feature(unencrypted till now)

 # Requirements:
 pyaes module - for pure python AES implementation